About Nationwide Travel Insurance

 How is Nationwide Travel Insurance rated?

 As one of America’s oldest insurance companies, Nationwide has a solid reputation for their financial stability and commitment to policy holders.
 All travel insurance policies are underwritten by Nationwide Mutual Insurance Company, which has an A+ Superior rating from A.M.
 Best in the financial size category of $2 billion or greater.
-The company also holds an A+ rating with the Better Business Bureau, with a composite customer review score of 3.74 stars (out of five).
+The company also holds an A+ rating with the Better Business Bureau, with a composite customer review score of one star (out of five).

 What travel insurance products are available from Nationwide?